degreepath/auditor/tests/snapshots/2015-16/major/dance.md

 | ----------------------- | ---------- |
 | DANCE 399 | (todo: fill out if match) |

-For this requirement, you must ensure that the computed result of the subset “count” is greater than or equal to the computed result of the subset “1”.
+For this requirement, you must in the subset “Senior Dance Seminars”, there must be at least one course.

 # Area of Speciality